hmrc/crypto/README.md

   It represents the encypted data as `Crypted`, which contains a single base64 encoded String.

-  To create, either call `CompositeSymmetricCrypto.aes` with the secret keys, or instantiate `CryptoWithKeysFromConfig` to look up the keys from config.
-These both take previous keys for decryption to support key rotation.
+  To create, either call `SymmetricCryptoFactory.aesCrypto` with the secret key, or `SymmetricCryptoFactory.aesCryptoFromConfig` to look up the keys from config. `SymmetricCryptoFactory.aesCryptoFromConfig` additionally supports decrypting with any available previous keys, to support key rotation.

 - `AesGCMCrypto`